 Recycling Programs: Some areas have specialized recycling programs for biodegradable plastics.
 Contact local waste management services to inquire about such programs.

-Organic Waste Bins: Place the film in organic waste bins if your local waste management service accepts biodegradable plastics in their organic waste collection.
+Organic Waste Bins: Place the grafting tape in organic waste bins if your local waste management service accepts biodegradable plastics in their organic waste collection.

-Landfill Disposal: As a last resort, the film can be disposed of in general waste destined for landfills.
+Landfill Disposal: As a last resort, the grafting tape can be disposed of in general waste destined for landfills.
 Although not ideal, the film will eventually degrade, minimizing long-term environmental impact compared to traditional plastics.

-Field Conditions: Ensure optimal field conditions to promote the natural degradation of the film.
+Field Conditions: Ensure optimal field conditions to promote the natural degradation of the tape.
 This includes maintaining adequate moisture levels, temperature, and exposure to microorganisms.

-Product Selection: Choose the appropriate thickness and type of biodegradable film suitable for your specific climate and crop conditions to enhance the likelihood of complete degradation.
+Product Selection: Choose the appropriate thickness and type of biodegradable grafting tape suitable for your specific climate and crop conditions to enhance the likelihood of complete degradation.

-By following these steps, farmers can responsibly handle and dispose of crop biodegradable grafting film, ensuring minimal environmental impact even in conditions where complete degradation is not achieved.
+By following these steps, farmers can responsibly handle and dispose of this grafting tape for fruit trees, ensuring minimal environmental impact even in conditions where complete degradation is not achieved.